The New Premier League Season

 Last year’s relegation battle was uncharacteristically drab, with West Brom, Fulham and Sheffield United all destined for the drop as early as November.
 In fact, it was the first time in Premier League history all three relegated teams picked up less than 30 points.
 This year, things will probably be a little different.

-New boys Brentford, as well as returning regulars Norwich and Watford, will have to be considered likely candidates.
+New boys Brentford, as well as returning regulars Norwich City and Watford, will have to be considered likely candidates.
 While all three teams impressed in the Championship last season, we all know just how challenging the step up to the top flight can be.
 You can get odds of 9/1 on all three promoted sides to be relegated.

 Elsewhere, Brighton fans probably anticipate a stressful season ahead.
 The Seagulls have flirted with the drop in each of the four campaigns they’ve had in the Premier League.
 Interestingly, they have won exactly nine games in each of those years.
 A stalwart back line of Adam Webster, Lewis Dunk and Dan Burn is their best hope for survival.
 The Seagulls are priced at 6/1 to fall through the trap door.